gwacter-zz/sdn-workshop/exercises/03-simple-switch.md

 ## Dump flows on switch s1

-A flow is the finest work unit of a switch.
+A flow is the most fine-grained work unit of a switch.
 In Mininet, dpctl is a command that allows visibility and control over a single switch's flow table.
 It is especially useful for debugging, by viewing flow state and flow counters.

 ```
 mininet> dpctl dump-flows -O OpenFlow13